Eventuous/docs/docs/subscriptions/eventhandler/index.md

 If you need to implement a custom handler, such as a projector to a relational database, you typically use the `EventHandler` abstraction provided by Eventuous.
 This abstraction allows you to register typed handlers for specific event types in a map, and the HandleEvent function is already implemented in the interface, which will call the registered handler or return Ignored if no handler is registered for a given event type.

-The `EventHandler` base class takes a `TypeMapper` instance as a constructor argument.
+The `EventHandler` base class takes a [`TypeMapper`](../../persistence/serialisation.md#type-map) instance as a constructor argument.
 If a constructor argument is not provided, the default type mapper instance will be used.
 The `On<TEvent>` function uses the type mapper to check if the event type `TEvent` is registered in the type map, thus proactively causing the program to crash during startup if a handler is defined for an unregistered event type.

-As an example, consider a simple handler that prints "$$$ MONEY!
-You got USD 100!" to the console when it receives the `PaymentRegistered` event, where the event's paid amount property is 100 and its currency is USD.
+As an example, consider a simple handler that prints *$$$ MONEY!
+You got USD 100!* to the console when it receives the `PaymentRegistered` event, where the event's paid amount property is 100 and its currency is USD.

 ```csharp
 class MoneyHandler : EventHandler {